theduardomaciel/theduardomaciel/README.md

 I'm always looking to develop something new.

-Something that can be useful and help someone, even if it's just one person.
-Facilitate boring actions, mark moments, create memories and above all, make things better than they were before.
+Something that facilitate boring actions, mark moments, create memories and above all, make things better than they were before.

 ## Usually, I like to use
 - 👨‍💻 TypeScript, Node.js
 - ⚙️ React, Next.js, React Native
-- 🎨 CSS, Stitches
+- 🎨 CSS, TailwindCSS
 - 💾 MySQL, PostgreSQL, Prisma

 <!-- ![personal astronaut animation](assets/animation_640.gif) -->